Nemaha County, Kansas

 The first important expedition known across the area was the second journey of John C. Fremont in 1842.
 He entered the county south of Sabetha, extending northwest to Baker’s Ford, turning south to near Seneca, and then northwest again and crossed the county line near the former village of Clear Creek.
 The path was difficult due to the expedition’s inability to cross streams and its objective of learning where the streams were.
 With slight modifications, the Mormons later traveled this road in 1844, at the beginning of their exodus to Utah.
 In 1849, it was the trail of the California gold-seekers and, subsequently, the military road, along which passed many of the troops bound for the far west.

-Nemaha County is bisected by its namesake, the Nemaha River, which flows north into Nebraska.
-Formed by glacial deposits, the area is primarily composed of gently rolling hills.
-Besides the Nemaha River, these hills are the headwaters of the Delaware River on the east side of the county and the Vermillion River on the south side.
+The area is formed by glacial deposits, primarily composed of gently rolling hills.
+Besides the Nemaha River, these hills are the headwaters of the Delaware River on the county’s east side and the Vermillion River on the south side.

 These early claims were taken without a warrant, as there were no facilities for entry and no place at which payment could be made to the government.
 The earliest payments were made in 1857.

 The Christian denomination in Granada Township built the first church in 1856.
-The first schools were built in Granada Township in 1856 and in America City, Red Vermillion Township, in 1857.
+The first schools were built in Granada Township in 1856 and America City in Red Vermillion Township in 1857.
 The first post offices were in Central City in 1856 and America City in 1858.

-The county was officially organized on April 4, 1858, by W. W. Moore; Walter Beeles; Greenbury Key; Thomas, John and Jacob Newton; John O’Laughlin; and B. F. Hicks.
-The third county west of the Missouri River in the northern tier, it was one of the 19 counties to be organized that year.
-It is bounded on the north by the State of Nebraska, on the east by Brown County, on the south by Jackson and Pottawatomie Counties, and on the west by Marshall County.
+The county was officially organized on April 4, 1858, by W.W.
+Moore, Walter Beeles, Greenbury Key; Thomas, John and Jacob Newton, John O’Laughlin, and B.F.
+Hicks.
+The third county west of the Missouri River in the northern tier was one of the 19 counties to be organized that year.
+It is bounded on the north by the State of Nebraska, on the east by Brown County, on the south by Jackson and Pottawatomie Counties, and the west by Marshall County.

 Early day Seneca, Kansas